Docker: Taming the Beast - Part I

 It’s important to have an understanding of how these processes interact with each other.

 Let’s play a little bit.
-Launch your favorite terminal, it should present you a shell.
+Launch your favorite terminal, it should present you with a shell.
 For the vast majority of people, this will be

 bash; I’m using